MrGassy/Nuclear-Sunset-Build-Planner/README.md

 \* \*\*Data Integrity:\*\* Local save/load functionality via .JSON export—no cloud tracking, no data leaks.

-\## 💾 Usage

-1\.
-Open `index.html` in any modern browser.

-2\.
-Select your starting region and difficulty mode.

-3\.
-Allocate SPECIAL and Tags.

-4\.
-Export your build to save your progress locally.

 ---

 \*\*Created and Maintained by Gassy.\*\*

 \*Special thanks to the data architects at \[NuclearSunset.com](https://nuclearsunset.com/): DarkSolarLegend, OrgasmicSneeze, DoktorAkcel, Lime, and FinalCatalyst.\*